fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 ![](shell.png)

 ### RCE

-Initially, when I visited the root url I noticed the following import function:
+Initially, when I visited the root URL I noticed the following import function:

 ![](import1.png)

 ![](import2.png)

 If we click through and fill in some dummy data we can generate the following request: